szefoski/cpm-recursive-test/README.md

 ## 🤝 Contributing

-This is a demonstration project.
-Feel free to use it as a template for your own CPM-based projects!
+This is a demonstration project showing modern C++23 project organization with layered architecture and CMake best practices.
+Feel free to use it as a template!